nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 - **Date.** The registration date of the resource in the source **SHOULD** be used, conveyed through the `.meta.lastUpdated` element of the resource.
 Where a zib provides a dedicated recorded date, that element **MAY** be used instead.
-- **Role.** The registering professional is referenced from the zib (for example via `performer`, `recorder`, `author` or `asserter`).
+- **Role or persona.** For a number of zibs, the registering professional is referenced from the zib (for example via `performer`, `recorder`, `author` or `asserter`).
 Their role **SHOULD** be conveyed through the referenced `PractitionerRole.code`, or an equivalent resource-specific role element.